vijayasreyas-ai24/EE1030/Software-Assignment/readme.md

 This is an overview of the folder structure.

 ## Eigenvalue Algorithms
-This includes the programs for various algorithms
+This includes the programs for algorithms unused in the assignment, but mentioned in the report.

 ## Main Assignment
 Holds the main part of the Assignment, the program.